ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/enforcement-and-escalation-rules-v0.2.md

 Enforcement actions are proportional to violation severity.

-5.1 Minor Violation Response
+Minor Violation Response

-Issue logged

-Correction required

-Responsible human notified
+The issue is logged, correction is required, and the responsible human is notified.

-5.2 Major Violation Response
+Major Violation Response

-Affected artifacts flagged as non-authoritative

-Work paused pending review

-Governance Body notified

-Root cause analysis required
+Affected artifacts are flagged as non-authoritative, work is paused pending review, the Governance Body is notified, and root cause analysis is required.

-5.3 Critical Violation Response
+Critical Violation Response

-Immediate halt of affected processes

-Rollback to last valid state

-Governance Body escalation

-Mandatory corrective action plan
+Affected processes are halted immediately, rollback to the last valid state is required, the Governance Body is escalated, and a mandatory corrective action plan is enforced.

 Escalation Path

-Escalation follows a deterministic path.
+Escalation follows a deterministic authority path.

-Responsible Human Engineer
+Responsible Human Engineer.

-Human Architect
+Human Architect.

-Governance Body
+Governance Body.

 Escalation must never be handled by AI systems.

-If escalation reaches the Governance Body, its decision is final.
+Decisions made at the Governance Body level are final.

 Restoration of Authority

-After enforcement actions:

-Human authority must be explicitly reaffirmed

-Corrective changes must be reviewed and approved

-AI participation boundaries must be revalidated

-Traceability records must be updated
+Following enforcement actions, human authority must be explicitly reaffirmed, corrective changes must be reviewed and approved, AI participation boundaries must be revalidated, and traceability records must be updated.

 No work may resume until authority restoration is confirmed.

 Audit and Traceability

-All enforcement and escalation actions must be recorded, including:
+All enforcement and escalation actions must be recorded.

-Violation type and severity

-Trigger source

-Actions taken

-Human decision owners

-Final resolution
+Records include violation type and severity, trigger source, actions taken, accountable human roles, and final resolution.

 These records form part of the governance audit trail.

 Non-Negotiable Principles

-Governance enforcement overrides productivity
+Governance enforcement overrides productivity considerations.

-Human authority is never optional
+Human authority is never optional.

-AI systems may not override enforcement outcomes
+AI systems may not override enforcement outcomes.

-Ambiguity defaults to escalation
+Ambiguity defaults to escalation.

-Silence is not consent
+Silence is not consent.

 Violation of these principles invalidates system legitimacy.